NehalSahu8055/Decentralised-Identity-Verification-Sysytem-Using-Blockchain/ReadMe.md

   ```

 ## 5. Run the Frontend
-- Simply open index.html in your browser
+- Simply open the directory in VS Code and run live server
+- You will get running server like this http://127.0.0.1:5500/
 - Ensure MetaMask is connected to the correct network (same as the deployed contract)

 ## 🛠 Usage Guide